SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/docs/working-notes.md

     current R code (need to update for Mini and BAT-LT), and use the one recommended by Connor
   - Produce the summary plots for each sites

+### Jan.
+15, 2024

+- Signed the contract with Birds Canada6

+- Summarize all the raw data into cleaned version

+- Noticed that the target species, Yellow Rail, might not be included in the detection list.
+Double check with David again to see whether re-run the analysis is needed.
+Do one only for the Yellow-Rail.